How to make a starter

-Before you start creating your sourdough starter, here’s some tips:
+Before you start creating your sourdough starter, here are some tips:

-*The water is always boiled and cooled, you can use it at room temperature or cool, it will be fine; do not use distilled water.
+*Tap water is usually fine, if you are not sure, use boiled and cooled water, you can use it at room temperature or cool; do not use distilled water.

 *The flour that I use is in my white starter is strong white bread flour.
 This is the flour from Matthews Cotswold Flours that I prefer to use in my starter here in the UK.
 Or I recommend KAF bread flour in the US.

-*Keep it somewhere that’s not too cold, maybe even a little bit warm, but also not too hot.
+*Keep it on your kitchen counter.
+Resist the temptation to leave it somewhere overly warm.
 Sourdough responds to temperature; cold can slow it down, and heat can speed it up – but it can also go too fast!
-I made the white starter in the photos with room temperatures between 15C/60F and 20C/68F; 18C/64F works perfectly.
+I have seen far too many new starters being made to become thin and weak from being kept too warm.
+I made this white starter in the photos with room temperatures between 15C/60F and 20C/68F; 18C/64F works perfectly but is not a necessity.

 *If you live in a hot country, or are trying to make a starter during warm summer months, check out these guidelines

 *When instructed to discard some of the starter, you really need to discard it.
-Don’t be tempted not to, or to start keeping too much starter.
+Do not be tempted not to, or to start keeping too much starter.
 If you keep too much you will make your starter slow and sluggish.

 *Stir with clean stainless steel spoons and forks.